-One required course for the minor
+Two required courses for the minor from among the following:

-Elective courses for the minor
+Four elective courses for the minor

 Students are encouraged to consider an Internship in Urban Studies (50:975:475) during their senior year to gain practical experience in an urban nonprofit organization or local government and work on their own professional development through targeted career development classes.